NBS8507 : International Marketing

 Assessment Rationale And Relationship

 Student progress is measured by a 2,500 word written assignment.
 In particular, students will have to prepare and justify an international marketing strategy.
-There is also a compulsory but unassessed group country screening activity and presentation leading to the assessed individual work.
-Formative feedback will be provided on this group work.
+Formative feedback will be provided through case study discussions in scheduled workshop sessions and through the presentation of a one page assignment draft in the pre-assessment clinic listed in the module handbook.